4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 ## 📝 Instructions:

-1. Write a function called `renderInventory` that will take in as paramater an array like `CurrentInventory`.
+1. Write a function called `renderAverageCostPerDesigner` that will take in as paramater an array like `CurrentInventory`.
 Your function should now return the average cost of all shoes by designer in this format:

 ```Js
 [